WhitestormJS/whs.js/.github/CONTRIBUTING.md

 ## Committing

 All engine code is in the `src/` folder.
-Modules are in the `modules/`, each having their own build
+Modules are in the `modules/`, each having their own build.

 _We still in the process of moving all remaining modules from `src/` to `modules`.
 If you create a new module, please put it in the `modules` folder._